suzuki-shunsuke/tfaction-docs/docs/feature/renovate.md

 sidebar_position: 300
 ---

-# Update dependencies with Renovate safely
+# Safe update by Renovate

 We assume that tools are updated by Renovate Automatically.
 To decrease the burden, it is ideal that almost pull requests are merged automatically.